[U.S. Flag] [Space] [PA Flag] [Space] [GER. Flag]

 true nationality during the two World Wars with Germany when a public

-backlash against people of German sympathy and nationality occurred in
+backlash against people of German sympathy and/or ultimage nationality

-this country.
-However it is clear we are of German heritage, not
+occurred in this country.
+However it is clear we of the PA Deutsch

 [Top Button]